docker/buildx/docs/reference/buildx_imagetools.md

 ## Description

-Imagetools contains commands for working with manifest lists in the registry.
-These commands are useful for inspecting multi-platform build results.
+The `imagetools` commands contains subcommands for working with manifest lists in container registries.
+These commands are useful for inspecting manifests to check multi-platform configuration and attestations.

 ## Examples